 A MIH User of a command center generates MIH_Group_Manipulate.request described in 7.4.30.1 as follows:

 Decide a group to manipulate.
-If it is a new group, choose a GroupIdentifer not currently use consulting with the Group Management Database.
+If it is a new group, choose a GroupIdentifer not currently in use by consulting with the Group Management Database.
 Then, decide members, i.e. MNs, of the group and a group key for the group.
+For an already existing group, the members shall not contain those who need to leave.

 Send to the GKB Generator all the Device Keys, the leaf numbers of the group members, and the group key.
 Then, the MIH User receives a GKB or a set of GKBs: A GKB contains a CompleteSubtree field, a GroupKeyData field and optionally a GKBRange field.
 A simple example how to make those fields is provided in Annex P. A GKB contains a GroupKeyData field if it is one of divided GKBs.
 Note that one MIH_Group_Manipulate.request contains one and only one GKB.
 Plural GKBs result in plural requests.